 - You are motivated to continue your education despite obstacles

 - You can demonstrate financial need

 - You have gained knowledge and skills from life that will help you succeed in the future

 IF YOU HAVE THESE QUALITIES, PLEASE APPLY, EVEN IF YOUR ACADEMIC RECORD IS NOT OUTSTANDING!

-Application & Selection of Recipient
+Application & Selection of Scholar